schrodingerscatonline/temporary/README.md

 [eenshots](https://t.me/Apon77Mido/5270) or [Video](https://www.youtube.com/watch?v=KuQ9jIVmOXY)
 Dstributed [here](https://t.me/rn4downloads/4885)
-stimated intallation no.: 150-50
-How o use this repository
+stimated intallation no.: 150-50How o use this repository
 ---------

 * [Instructions if you want to developospExtended custom ROM as a developer](https://github.com/Apon77/mido-AospExtended-Apon77/blob/main/Instructions%20for%20developers.md)